gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 _Likely the first reaction of most C++ programmers_

 But I still made one.
 And I made it using CMake scripts.
-I'm currently using it for a hobby project a small team and I are working on, and I'm likely keeping it and maintaining it for a while.
+I'm currently using it for a hobby project a small team and I are working on, and I'm likely keeping it and maintaining it for a little while.

 Why is that?
 And why on earth using cmake as a scripting language?
 Today I'll explain my needs at the time, the thought process behind it and show you the result.